Hidden Risks Lurk In Some Form Contracts

 Before signing a form contract, make sure it clearly recounts your understandings and expectations.
 If it does not, take proper steps to obtain a written agreement that minimizes the potential for heartache and litigation.

-John T. Dellick is an attorney in the Youngstown office of HHM.
+John T. Dellick is an attorney in the Salem office of HHM.
 He can be reached at jdellick@hhmlaw.com or at (330) 744-1111.